adrelanos/anon-meta-packages/README.md

-# Dependencies for Anon-Gateway and Anon-Workstation #
+# Dependencies for both, Anon-Gateway and Anon-Workstation #

 A metapackage, which installs packages which both, Anon-Gateway and Anon-Workstation, depend on.